 Under 35 U.S.C.
 304, the Office must determine whether “a substantial new question of patentability” affecting any claim of the patent has been raised.
 37 CFR 1.510(b)(1) requires that a request for ex parte reexamination include “a statement pointing out each substantial new question of patentability based on prior patents and printed publications.”
 If such a new question is found, an order for ex parte reexamination of the patent is issued.
-It is therefore important that the request clearly set forth in detail what the requester considers the “substantial new question of patentability” to be in view of prior patents and printed publications.
-The request * > must < point out how any questions of patentability raised are substantially different from those raised in the previous examination of the patent before the Office. **
+It is therefore important that the request clearly set forth in detail what the requester considers the “substantial new question of patentability” to be in view of patents and printed publications cited under the provisions of 35 U.S.C.
+302. The request must point out how any questions of patentability raised are substantially different from those raised in the previous examination of the patent before the Office.

-Questions relating to grounds of rejection other than those based on prior art patents or printed publications should not be included in the request and will not be considered by the examiner if included.
-Examples of such questions that will not be considered are public use, on sale, and * > conduct by parties.
+Questions relating to grounds of rejection other than those based on prior art patents or printed publications should not be included in a request filed under 35 U.S.C.
+302 and will not be considered by the examiner if included.
+Examples of such questions that will not be considered are public use, on sale, and conduct by parties.

 Affidavits or declarations or other written evidence which explain the contents or pertinent dates of prior art patents or printed publications in more detail may be considered in reexamination.
 See MPEP § 2258.